milkbottledude/woodlands-jb_tracker/README.md

 P.S: The reason why the jam coords may not line up as you can see below (Fig side by side), thats because the coordinates from YOLO are in normalized format, where (0, 0) is at the top left of the image while (1, 1) is at the bottom right.
 Contrary to that, matplotlib plots their graph in a format more easy on the eye for you and I, with (0, 0) being at the bottom left and (1, 1) at the top right.

+After messing around with desmos for a bit, i managed to get a curved line that better separates the 2 groups of coordinates, a modified sigmoid graph formula that is reflected in the y-axis.
+(Fig sigmoid reflected) Feels nostalgic doing Graphs and Transformations again 2 years later after JC.

+Using a simple for loop and checking with each point whether they lie above or below the sigmoid graph, we now have a surefire way for the code to tell on which road the congestion area is at (Fig coords colour classified), with the blue coords representing jam on the road towards Johor, and red representing that towards Woodlands.

+Now lets do a bit of analysis, actual analysis not that simpleton stuff i did in the previous data_analysis.py.
+Starting off simple, lets see which day of the week has the most amount of congestion for the road going towards Johor.
+I created a dictionary with a key for every day of the week.
+The value of each key is a list that contains 1.
+Total bounding box area and 2.
+Number of images that represent that day/number of instances.
+(Fig creating dict)

+I then iterate through all the txt files containing the coords, width and height of the bounding boxes.
+I extract the day, the first 3 characters of the filename (i change the filenames format afterwards such that the day is at the back of the name, reason explained later), so that we know which key to append the bounding box information to.
+Then i increase the instance number by 1, before finally moving on to the lines of numbers.
+I split the numbers, extract the centre coordinate of each box (numbers[1] and numbers[2] respectively), then check it against the sigmoid formula to see if the box is below (road to johor) or above (road to wdlands) the curve.
+(Fig iterating)

+And here are the figures for each day (Fig figures for each day).
+The 3rd value in the list can be used to represent the relative average amount of people that enter Johor from Woodlands on that day, although the value is not scaled, so its kind of long with many decimal places and unsightly.
+For that i do apologise.
+But as you can see, the days with the most number of influx of people into Johor are Sat and Fri, as most of you would have guessed.
+However, you can see some severly underrepresented days such as Tue, which only had 4 instances, and Sat which only had 20.
+This is due to the way windows file explorer sorts the files, piling files that start with letters earlier in the alphabet at the top, hence Fri and Mon have many instances (181 and 65 respectively).
+Hence, i changed the way the file names are formatted in the convertday.py file.
+I'd like to do analysis when all of the days are more equally represented, so ill be labelling more days with tuesday and increasing sample size that will hopefully make the YOLO model perform better as well.

+Its been awhile since we have trained the YOLO model.
+Now we have an increased number of training images and bounding boxes, from 136 previously (only snaps_1) to 237 (both snaps_1 and snaps_2) now.